 Healthy Ideas for School Fundraisers and Celebrations Involving Food

 Healthy Celebration ideas.pdf

 Healthy Options and Birthday Celebration Ideas from Rosa Parks Edison Kindergarten

 Healthy Snack and Beverage Ideas.pdf

 Importance of School Breakfast/ School Breakfast Ideas

-Currently, schools are focused on implementing the Rethink Your Drink (RTYD) campaign in order to educate Sumner County students, staff, and parents of the harmful effects of consuming sugar-sweetened beverages and to encourage healthier beverage options.
+The last few years, schools have focused on implementing the Rethink Your Drink (RTYD) campaign in order to educate Sumner County students, staff, and parents of the harmful effects of consuming sugar-sweetened beverages and to encourage healthier beverage options.

-Rethink Your Drink coincides with a Tennessee Department of Health - Project Diabetes grant that will provide refillable water bottle stations for every school in Sumner County.
-Every student and staff member in the county will also receive a free water bottle through a partnership with the Sumner County Highway Department and a grant from TDOT’s Litter Prevention campaign.
+Rethink Your Drink coincides with a Tennessee Department of Health - Project Diabetes grant that provided refillable water bottle stations for every school in Sumner County.
+Every student and staff member in the county also received a free water bottle through a partnership with the Sumner County Highway Department and a grant from TDOT’s Litter Prevention campaign.